Privacy and Personal Data Protection Policy

 Your personal data shall not be forwarded to third parties except in the following cases:

-Third party companies collaborating with our Company may also be recipients of your personal data, whenever and to the degree that this may be required.
-These companies are listed here.
+Third-party companies collaborating with our Company (HubSpot CRM System, Atlassian Confluence Cloud, Zoho) may also be recipients of your personal data, whenever and to the degree that this may be required.

 Personal data retention period